gaborbankutidev/BringApp/apps/bring-app/README.md

 - `wordpress/`
   The wordpress folder for local development

-## Upgrade packages and theme
+## Upgrade packages and plugin

-- `yarn upgrade`: Upgrade all packages and the Bring Theme core theme
+- `yarn upgrade`: Upgrade all packages and the Bring App plugin

 ## Important scripts